-You may be entitled to compensation through a wrongful death claim.
-Reach out to the compassionate Maryland wrongful death lawyers at Regan Zambri Long PLLC.
-We can help you understand the laws around wrongful death in Maryland as well as identify what damages you might be owed.
+You may be entitled to compensation through a wrongful death claim if you lost a loved one due to someone else’s negligence.
+Reach out to the compassionate Maryland wrongful death lawyers at Regan Zambri Long.
+We can help you understand the laws around wrongful death in Maryland and identify what damages you might be owed.
+Regan Zambri Long offers a free consultation, so call today to discuss your legal options.

 A wrongful death claim is a lawsuit filed by surviving family members after a fatal accident.
 Wrongful death claims are tort claims, such as negligence or malpractice, brought on behalf of the decedent.
 In the majority of states, the plaintiff in a wrongful death suit is the deceased person’s estate or immediate family.
 Only immediate family members can file a wrongful death lawsuit.
 Any money awarded will go to the family members or the decedent’s estate.